 Earthworms are dried in the sun for 3 days and then, placed in the oven for about 10 minutes.
 300 mg of dried earthworm was taken in mortar and 10 ml ethanol solution was added into it.
 Mix them thoroughly by using mortar and pestle.
 Extract was placed in the shaker for 4 hours.
 Extract was then kept in beaker for one day for evaporation of ethanol.
 After that it was centrifuged and the supernatant was used for GC-MS analysis.

-RESULT AND DISCUSSION
+RESULTS AND DISCUSSION

 Antibacterial effect of earth worm extract from Perionyx excavatus